Structural Analysis

 Most large scale metal structures are built as regular assemblies of building blocks.

-The Structural Algorithm of CASoft provides the exact solution to the structural problem.
 The Algorithm solves one Frame at a time, sweeping across all the topologically similar Frames.
-Sweeping is meant to maintain the full buffering of the data within the RAM.

-In CASoft the built modules have real-sized members: no interpolation is needed of approximating elements, like in state-of-the-art FEM.
+In CASoft the built modules have real-sized members: no interpolation is needed of approximating

 The CASoft models are smaller that FEM models by a factor 10.